Improve levee infrastructure to meet current safety standards and reduce flood risk.

 Data Source

-Data is from the Delta Levee Investment Strategy (DLIS)
+About Delta Levee Investment Strategy

-Delta Levee Investment Strategy
+Delta Levee Investment Strategy Data- 2024

 MyHazards from the California Office of Emergency Services